This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 Data Retrieval & Normalization: As the entry reaches the front of the queue, iPaaS.com makes a GET request to the source system API to retrieve the full record details.
 Based on the defined scope (e.g.,

-) and mapping configurations, the data is normalized into iPaaS.com's data models.Outbound Processing: Once the data is created or updated within iPaaS.com, any connected systems listening for changes to that data type will have the corresponding record queued for outbound synchronization, following a similar process.
+CREATE,UPDATE,DELETE) and mapping configurations, the data is normalized into iPaaS.com's data models.Outbound Processing: Once the data is created or updated within iPaaS.com, any connected systems listening for changes to that data type will have the corresponding record queued for outbound synchronization, following a similar process.

 Polling Alternative: Systems using polling follow a similar pattern; the polling process identifies new/updated record IDs, which are then added to the processing queue.